Reconstructing random pictures: Proof of the 1-statement

 \end{itemize}

-We refrain from formally defining how to extend in other directions and instead refer to the illustrations in Figure~\ref{fig:alg-extendingup}.
+Extensions in other directions are defined analogously, and we refer to the illustrations in Figure~\ref{fig:alg-extendingup}.
 We now give a full description of our reconstruction algorithm.
 Throughout, $S$ will denote the droplet at the current step.